goharbor/website/docs/administration/upgrade/_index.md

     cp -r /data/database /my_backup_dir/
     ```

-1. Get the latest Harbor release package from [https://github.com/goharbor/harbor/releases](https://github.com/goharbor/harbor/releases).
+1. Get the latest Harbor release package from [https://github.com/goharbor/harbor/releases](https://github.com/goharbor/harbor/releases) and extract it.

+   For more information see [Download the Harbor Installer](../../install-config/download-installer.md)

 1. Before upgrading Harbor, perform migration.

     The migration tool is in harbor-prepare tools delivered as a docker image.
 You can pull the image from docker hub. in the following command: